THE GLENCREST CIVIC LEAGUE NEIGHBORHOOD ASSOCIATION

 Quarterly Newsletter

-Join us for our upcoming Monthly Community Meeting on April 19th at 10:00 AM, which will be followed by our 2nd Annual Spring Social!
-Both events will be held at the C.R.
+Our next Monthly Community Meeting is scheduled for Saturday, November 15th at 10:00 AM, which will be held at the C.R.
 Bradley Center (2601 Timberline Drive, Fort Worth, TX 76119).
-Come join us for the meeting and after-meeting fun!
+Come join us for the meeting!

 Zoning Change Request for Vacant Land at 4400 Ellis Ranch Trail